nathan-hook/programming-reminders/README.md

 Write a corollary story to an [Autobiography in Five Short Chapters](http://www.didoo.net/2018/03/autobiography-in-five-short-chapters/), but add something about I'm facing a new software problem...
 And then at the end add a goto chapter 1.

-[Software Engineering Lessons from RCAs of world's greatest disasters](https://anoopdixith.com/disasters/), This article was amazing.
+[Software Engineering Lessons from RCAs of world's greatest disasters](https://anoopdixith.com/disasters/), this article was amazing.
 It just takes everything from below and sums it up in terrible tragities and how those tragities could have been avoided.

 [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know)